 Ways to Gain Work Experience in the Legal Field

 Contract employees are usually hired through legal staffing firms.
-Although contract projects range from several days to several years, the contract employee is usually discharged at the end of the project.
-However, contract employees who perform well and impress the employer may use contract work as a stepping stone to full-time, permanent employment with the company.
+Although these projects range from several days to several years, the contract employee is usually discharged at the end of the project.
+But contract employees who perform well and who impress their employers might use contract work as a stepping stone to full-time, permanent employment with the company.

-Temporary work is a great way to explore opportunities with a particular company and vice versa.
+Temporary work is a great way to explore opportunities with a particular company.
 Some companies hire temporary employees as a way to recruit permanent staff by first testing them out on a trial basis.
-These “temp-to-perm” jobs may result in a job offer at the end of the temporary project.
+These “temp-to-perm” jobs can result in job offers at the end of the temporary project.

 Part-time Legal Jobs

-Even if the firm of your dreams won’t hire you as an attorney (or paralegal, or another legal job you seek), many law firms have a host of other high-turnover positions which they must continually fill.
-These positions include file clerks, messengers, court filers, data entry clerks, copy room personnel and clerical staff.
+Even if the firm of your dreams won’t hire you as an attorney, paralegal, or for another legal job that you seek, many have a host of other high-turnover positions which they must continually fill.
+These include file clerks, messengers, court filers, data entry clerks, copy room personnel, and clerical staff.

 Internships, Externships, and Clinics

-If you are still in school, extracurricular activities can provide a useful experience that may help get your foot in the door of legal employers.
-Law students can participate in moot court competitions, sharpening their oral advocacy skills through mock oral arguments before a judge.
-Since strong writing skills are necessary for many legal professions, students can gain writing experience through writing competitions, writing clinics and school-related journals and newsletters.
+Law students can participate in moot court competitions to sharpen their oral advocacy skills through mock oral arguments before a judge.
+Strong writing skills are necessary for many legal professions, and students can gain writing experience through writing competitions, writing clinics, and school-related journals and newsletters.